RozWelch/CareHub-Project4-2023/README.md

     * As a First Time User, I can easily understand the main purpose of the app, so that I can find the infomation I require easily
     * As a First Time User, I can navigate the site so that I can navigate to the information I require in an effective and intuitive fashion
     * As a First Time User,  I can view care providers, so that I can browse a list of care providers
-    * As a First Time User,  I can view care providers full profile, so that I can see all of their details and ratings
+    * As a First Time User,  I can view care providers full profile, so that I can see all of their details and comments

 * Epic: Frequent User - account functions
     * As a Frequent User, I can create a new account so that I can access all functions provided by the app
     * As a Frequent User,  I can login and logout, so that I can access my details
     * As a Frequent User, I can see my login status so that I can know if I am logged in or out
-    * As a Frequent User,  I can view care providers by area or by service provided, so that I can see care providers that suit my needs
+    * As a Frequent User,  I can view care providers and service provided, so that I can see care providers that suit my needs
-    * As a Frequent User,  I can update my account details, so that I can manage my account content
-    * As a Frequent User,  I can delete my account details, so that I can manage my account
-    * As a Frequent User,  I can login and rate and comment on a care provider, so that I can review and give my feedback on their service
+    * As a Frequent User,  I can login and comment on a care provider, so that I can give my feedback on their service
-    * As a Frequent User,  I can update or delete my ratings and comment on a care provider, so that I can update my reviews

 * Epic: Care Provider Account
-    * As a care provider,  I can create an account, so that I can add my details
     * As a care provider,  I can login and logout, so that I can access my details
     * As a care provider,  I can see my login status so that I can know if I am logged in or out
+    * As a care provider,  I can create an account, so that I can add my details
+    * As a care provider,  I can update my account details, so that I can manage my account content
+    * As a care provider,  I can delete my account details, so that I can manage my account

 * Epic: Site Admin
     * As a Site Admin,  I can approve care provider’s accounts, so that I can check they are authentic care providers
+    * As a Site Admin,  I can add a care provider account, so that I can add to the site content's list of care providers
     * As a Site Admin,  I can update or delete a care provider’s accounts, so that I can manage my care providers content
     * As a Site Admin,  I can approve comments, so that I can filter out objectionable comments
     * As a Site Admin, I can update comments, so that I can manage my care providers content
     * As a Site Admin, I can delete comments, so that I can manage my care providers content

 * Epic: Future Features
-    * As a Frequent User,  I can login to make an appointment, so that I can make an appointment with a care provider
-    * As a Frequent User,  I can create an account using my google or facebook account, so that I can sign up quickly
+    * Logged in User can 'like' a Care Provider, number of likes can be displayed
+    * Have different user types for a care provider or a care seeker, so they can be restricted to certain areas of the website
+    * Care providers can be filtered by county or by speciality
+    * Bookmarks page, so logged in user can bookmark providers, and see a page of their bookmarked providers